AyushBhansali123/Smartwatch-Golf-Club-Speed/README.md

 # 🏌️ Smartwatch-Golf-Club-Speed

 Use smartwatch motion sensors (IMU) to predict golf swing speed using machine learning.
-WORK IN PROGRESS
+This project is a **WORK IN PROGRESS.** Currently a random forest model is used for accurate and interpretable predictions based on summary statistics extracted from motion data.

 ## 📦 Project Overview